By Lizzy LaFave

 “This is a Great Lakes-wide problem,” said Heiko Schoenfuss, director of an aquatic toxicology lab in St. Cloud, Minnesota.

-It’s a problem his lab has studied in 16 rivers, each flowing to one of the Great Lakes, said Heiko, the senior author of a report about the impacts of pollutants on fish published in May in the journal ScienceDirect.
+It’s a problem his lab has studied at 16 sites in three rivers, each flowing to one of the Great Lakes, said Heiko, the senior author of a report about the impacts of pollutants on fish published in May in the journal ScienceDirect.

 The river most affected is the Cuyahoga River in Cleveland that flows into Lake Erie, according to the report.